I think of EDUCATION as the process of developing skills; I think of EDUaction as the process of activating those skills to make a difference.

 A CASE FOR TAXES

-We will hear a lot in the next few months about big government versus small government,
+We continue to hear about big government versus small government,

 about doing the right thing for people versus staying out of people's lives,